-Prepare 12 standard sized muffin cups by lining them with paper liners or by lightly greasing.
-Preheat your oven to 350 °F.
+Prepare 12 standard-sized muffin cups by lining them with paper liners or by lightly greasing them.
+Preheat your oven to 350 F.

 In a large mixing bowl, combine the granulated sugar, pumpkin pie spice, cinnamon, baking soda, and sea salt.

 Mix well and then add the prepared flaxseed meal, canned pumpkin, and olive oil and mix well using a sturdy whisk until the mixture is well combined.

 Gradually add in the flour, a little bit at a time, until all has been incorporated.

 Fold in the chopped apples and walnuts and then let the batter rest 5 minutes.

 Drop about 1/4 to 1/3 cup of batter into each prepared muffin cup, dividing evenly among 12 cups.

 In a small bowl, combine all of the ingredients for the topping using either a fork, or by quickly mixing with clean hands until medium-sized crumbles form.

 Lightly sprinkle the crumble topping over muffins until all the topping has been divided evenly among the muffins.

 Transfer the muffins to the middle rack of your preheated oven.